 Surely you have at least a few bags of baking powder in the cupboard that sits there for a long time, and you don’t know if you can use it for something and if it is suitable for baking?
 We reveal everything you need to know about the durability of this powder.

-And it seems like those bags of powder are always either just before the expiration date or have long passed it when you need them for your favorite cake.
+And it seems like those bags of powder are always either just before the expiry date or have long passed it when you need them for your favorite cake.
 You open the bag, everything looks ok, and now you wonder if such a product can spoil?
 In short, it can.
 We will now explain the details to you.

 How Long Does Baking Powder Last?